 Canadian National Railway has a pretty low dividend yield, but the key here is its high dividend growth rate over the years.
 The company currently has a 20 year dividend growth rate of 16.3%.
 Needless to say, CNR shareholders get rewarded when holding the stock for the long term.

-Although rail is not frequently used for passenger travels here in North America, rail is still one of the most cost-efficient ways for transporting goods.
+Although rail is not frequently used for passenger travels here in North America, rail is still one of the most cost-efficient ways of transporting goods.
 Canadian National Railway’s large rail network will allow the company to provide transportation services in North America and bring profits to shareholders.

-9. Fortis (FTS.TO)
+10. Fortis (FTS.TO)

 Fortis is a Canada-based electric and gas utility holding company.
 The Company’s segments include Regulated Utilities and Non-Regulated Utilities.
 Fortis serves many different regions, including Arizona, BC, Alberta, New York, Newfoundland, Ontario, PEI, and the Caribbean.